rust-lang/rfcs/text/0000-public-private-dependencies.md

 - [RFC 1977] was written before Editions, `cfg` dependencies, and package renaming which can all affect it
 - The resolver changes were a large part of [RFC 1977] but there are concerns with it and we feel it'd be best to decouple it, offering a faster path to stabilization

+Note: The 2024 Edition is referenced in this RFC but that is a placeholder for whatever edition next comes up.

 # Motivation
 [motivation]: #motivation